 The measurement of deferred tax liabilities and deferred tax assets is based on the tax consequences following from the manner in which the Company expects, at the balance sheet date, to realize or settle its assets, provisions, debts and accrued liabilities.
 Deferred tax assets and liabilities are measured at nominal value.
-Notes to the Consolidated Financial Statements (Continued)

-(U.S. Dollars in thousands or as otherwise stated, except share and per share data) 3.
-Summary of significant accounting policies (Continued)
+(U.S. Dollars in thousands or as otherwise stated, except share and per share data)